 Here, ST-segment elevation appears in ECG due to full thickness damage of cardiac muscle.
 Therefore, STEMI is more severe type of myocardial infarction compared to NSTEMI (non-ST segment elevation myocardial infarction) in which partial thickness damage of heart muscle develops.

-STEMI usually develops by formation of an occlusive thrombus in a coronary artery previously affected by atherosclerosis.
-The most common cause is rupture or erosion of an atherosclerotic plaque that triggers platelet aggregation and fibrin deposition, which lead to formation of an occlusive thrombus in a coronary artery at the site of the atherosclerotic plaque.
-This arterial occlusion causes interruption of blood supply to part of the myocardium (heart muscle), profound changes take place in the myocardium (heart muscle) that lead to irreversible changes and death of myocardial cells, and as a result STEMI develops.
+STEMI usually develops by formation of an occlusive thrombus (blood clot) in a major coronary artery previously affected by atherosclerosis.
+Cholesterol deposition within the wall of the artery is the main mechanism of atherosclerosis.
+This deposited cholesterol ultimately forms a plaque in the wall of the artery called atherosclerotic plaque.
+Atherosclerotic plaque formation is a long term process, required many years to establish.
+Sometimes this plaque may rupture or erode, and can trigger platelet aggregation and fibrin deposition, which lead to formation of an occlusive thrombus in a coronary artery.
+This occlusive thrombus completely block a coronary artery and interrupts blood supply to part of the myocardium (heart muscle), profound changes take place in the myocardium that lead to irreversible changes and death of myocardial cells, and ultimately ST-segment elevation myocardial infarction develops.

-► Syncope (sudden loss of consciousness): Sometimes patients may present with syncope, usually due to an arrhythmia or severe hypotension.
+Syncope (sudden loss of consciousness): Sometimes patients may present with syncope, usually due to an arrhythmia or severe hypotension.

-► Tachycardia (high pulse rate): Due to sympathetic nerve activation.
+Tachycardia (high pulse rate): Due to sympathetic nerve activation.

-► Bradycardia (low pulse rate): Patients with inferior STEMI may present with bradycardia due to vagus nerve activation.
+Bradycardia (low pulse rate): Patients with inferior STEMI may present with bradycardia due to vagus nerve activation.

-► Shock: Some patients may present with shock due to impaired myocardial function.
+Cardiogenic shock: Some patients may present with shock due to impaired myocardial function.